haberdashPI/german_track/_research/plans.md

     + right now my results actually ignore the target when the "% correct" responses.
 + cleanup: get both types of decoding working together
-- look at misses
++ look at misses
-- aling to the switches, look at the later switches (do they attend to the "right" target)
++ aling to the switches, look at the later switches (do they attend to the "right" target)
-- look at alingment to target? (less important)
+- spatial: have a different feature of pitch for each source
 - plot x = time, y = hitrate across trial time

-- spatial: have a different feature of pitch for each source
+- look at alingment to target? (less important)

 trials matched: hit
 same trial, same acoustics